Skip to main content

 Best for: Teams that want a doc-first approach to product management

 Like Notion, Coda lets you build custom PM systems.
-Its strength is in automation — you can create workflows that automatically update roadmap status based on triggers.
+Its strength is in automation.
+You can create workflows that automatically update roadmap status based on triggers.
 Works well for release timeline roadmaps where status changes need to propagate automatically.

 Key features: Custom tables, automations, timeline views, integrations, AI assistant